OfficeDev/VBA-content/VBA/Excel-VBA/articles/textframe-characters-method-excel.md

 ## Example

-This example formats as bold the third character in the first shape?s text frame on the active worksheet.
+This example formats as bold the third character in the first shape's text frame on the active worksheet.

 ```vb